First Crusade: Modern histories of the First Crusade

-Since the 1970s, the Crusades have attracted hundreds of scholars to their study, many of which are identified in the on-line database Historians of the Crusades, part of the Resources for Studying the Crusades created at Queen Mary University of London in 2007–2008.
+Since the 1970s, the Crusades have attracted hundreds of scholars to their study, many of whom are identified in the online database Historians of the Crusades, part of the Resources for Studying the Crusades created at Queen Mary University of London in 2007–2008.
 Some of the more notable historians of the First Crusade include Jonathan Riley-Smith (1938–2016), the leading historian of the Crusades of his generation.
 His work includes The First Crusade and the Idea of Crusading (1993) and The First Crusaders, 1095–1131 (1998).
 His doctoral students are among the most renowned in the world and he led the team that created the Database of Crusaders to the Holy Land, 1096–1149.
 Carole Hillenbrand (born 1943) is an Islamic scholar whose work The Crusades: Islamic Perspectives (1999) discusses themes that highlight how Muslims reacted to the presence of the Crusaders in the heart of traditionally Islamic territory and is regarded as one of the most influential works on the First Crusade.
 Other current researchers include Christopher Tyerman (born 1953) whose God's War: A New History of the Crusades (2006) is regarded as the definitive account of all the crusades.
 In his An Eyewitness History of the Crusades (2004), Tyerman provides the history of the crusades told from original eyewitness sources, both Christian and Muslim.
 Thomas Asbridge (born 1969) has written The First Crusade: A New History: The Roots of Conflict between Christianity and Islam (2004) and the more expansive The Crusades: The Authoritative History of the War for the Holy Land (2012).
 Thomas Madden (born 1960) has written The New Concise History of the Crusades (2005) and The Real History of the Crusades (2011).
-The Crusades—An Encyclopedia (2006) edited by historian Alan V. Murray provides comprehensive treatment of the Crusades with over 1000 entries written by 120 authors from 25 countries.
+The Crusades—An Encyclopedia (2006) edited by historian Alan V. Murray provides a comprehensive treatment of the Crusades with over 1000 entries written by 120 authors from 25 countries.
 The list of other historians is extensive and excellent bibliographies include that by Asbridge and in The Routledge Companion to the Crusades.